hopsoft/turbo_boost-streams/README.md

 ## Deploying

-This project supports Dockerized deployment via the same configurtation used for development, and... it actually runs the [`test/dummy`](https://github.com/hopsoft/turbo_boost-streams/tree/main/test/dummy) application in "production". 🤯
+This project supports Dockerized deployment via the same configuration used for development, and... it actually runs the [`test/dummy`](https://github.com/hopsoft/turbo_boost-streams/tree/main/test/dummy) application in "production". 🤯

 The `test/dummy` app serves the following purposes.